dfuzr/libra-website/docs/welcome-to-libra.md

 ---
 id: welcome-to-libra
-title: Libra Developer Portal
+title: Welcome Libra Developers
 disable_pagination: true
 sidebar_label: Home
 include_marketing_module: false
+small_title: true
 ---

-Explore the technical and economic concepts behind the Libra Payment Network, experiment with the specialized tutorials, or start building with the Development Tools
+Explore the technical and economic concepts behind the Libra Payment Network, experiment with specialized tutorials, or start building with the Development Tools.

 <NotificationBar>
   <p>
-    The first phase of the Libra Network will be restricted to regulated virtual asset service providers (VASPs). <a href="">Click here</a> to learn about our 3-stage rollout plan, or <a href="">here</a> to see if your organization qualifies as a VASP
+    The first phase of the Libra Network will be restricted to regulated virtual asset service providers (VASPs).
+Click <a href="/docs/reference/prospective-vasps">here</a> to see if your organization qualifies as a VASP.
   </p>
 </NotificationBar>